valentinesamuel/my-first-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+## How to install the app

+Before you run the app on a dev server, you first need to install the app by typing `npm install` in the terminal

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.